jacr2006/scikit/README.md

-# Machine Learning con Scikit-learn
+# Scikit-learn test
-Pruebas basicas de machine learning con el paquete Scikit-learn
+some practices...